Overview

 Confirm communication channels before departure.

-A brief post ride debrief between Leader and TEC helps improve future rides.
+A brief post-ride debrief between Leader and TEC helps improve future rides.

-1. Managing Pace and Group Dynamics
+Managing Pace and Group Dynamics

-A ride’s rhythm and safety hinge on the pace set by the Ride Leader.
 While it’s important to ride within your comfort zone, it’s equally crucial to maintain a steady flow that suits the conditions, the group, and the road environment.

-Riding too slowly can cause the group to concertina or bunch up; while riding too fast has the opposite effect – it stretches the group, creating massive gaps that make riders feel rushed or pressured to keep up.
-Both extremes compromise safety and group cohesion.
+Riding too fast has the opposite effect — it stretches the group, creating large gaps that may make riders feel rushed or pressured to keep up.

 A good Ride Leader sets a consistent, predictable pace that sits comfortably within legal limits and allows everyone time to react and ride within their own abilities.
-Remember, not everyone corners or accelerates with the same confidence – smooth riding helps everyone behind you relax and enjoy the road.

 The key is to maintain a rhythm that avoids extremes.

-The corner marking process allows riders to comfortably ride at their own pace ensuring we all end up at the destination.
+The corner marking process allows riders to comfortably ride at their own pace while ensuring we all end up at the destination.

-Familiarise yourself with the corner marking tips on our website ‘The Art of Corner Marking’.
+Familiarise yourself with the corner marking tips on our website: The Art of Corner Marking.

 Keep these tips in mind: